KEY POINTS

 History:

-Cañada Honda Discovery – Just scratching the surface of a 3km target
+Cañada Honda Discovery – a gold-copper discovery where we've just scratched the surface of a 3km target

 Current: